Annahcj/Annahcj/README.md

 I'm Anna.
 I work as a full-stack software engineer.
 I work in a JavaScript environment on cloud-based SaaS software with a modern JS stack - React, NodeJS, GraphQL, TypeScript, MongoDB, AWS, and more.
 In my spare time after work, I do algorithms in JavaScript below.
-I hope this helps your problem-solving skills and software development journey🚀
+I hope this helps your problem-solving skills and software development journey🌱
 > Science is what we understand well enough to explain to a computer.
 Art is everything else we do.
 > Instead of imagining that our main task is to instruct a computer what to do,
 > let us concentrate rather on explaining to human beings what we want a computer to do - Donald Knuth.